Enterprise Design Leadership

 AI offered a way to simplify capability building and remove friction.
 I shaped and prioritized AI-assisted offerings within McKinsey Academy's learning portfolio — as standalone engagements or embedded in large-scale transformation programs for global clients.
 In under 6 months, I led and delivered the design for an AI-enhanced coaching model that scaled globally and set the foundation for future organizational learning.

-"We didn't automate — we helped people do and learn at the same time.
+"We helped people do and learn at the same time.
 The AI Coach prepared people for the events and milestones that matter, so they could succeed."

 Challenge